 As I ran, the drapes came alive and began reaching out towards me, when they were unable to reach me, they started magically growing and were able to catch me.
 After wrapping me up so that I couldn't escape, the drapes lifted me into the air and presented me as a gift on a silver platter before my mother.

 "Does the condemned have any final words?"
 Camille said with a shark-like smile on her face.

 Rule #99 popped into my head, if punishment is unavoidable, respond by being too adorable to punish harshly.

 "But mommy, you were sick, and I knew that the pepperup potion makes people feel better, and I just wanted you to feel better," I said in a small voice.

-Seeing my mom’s expression soften, and she responded, “The potion that Henry gave me the other day was the one you brewed.”
+Mom's expression softened, and she responded, "The potion that your father gave me the other day was the one you brewed."

 I slowly nodded and thought Alex-4, Mom -3, Dad -1.

-After hearing these words, my eyes shifted down guiltily, unable to meet my mother’s gaze.
-She continued, “As for your punishment, we will decide that tomorrow, as today is your birthday, now go to your room and get dressed for the day, your uncle and his wife are coming in a bit along with your grandparents to visit.”
+After hearing these words, my eyes shifted down guiltily, unable to meet my mother's gaze.
+She continued, "As for your punishment, we will get to that tomorrow.
+Now, today is your birthday, go upstairs and get dressed for the day.
+Your aunt and uncle will be arriving soon, along with your grandparents."

-After being released by the drapes and set down, I trudged up the stairs towards my room, All of the painting on the wall made clear that they agreed my mother that what I had done was indeed foolish.
+After being released by the drapes and set down, I trudged up the stairs towards my room.
+All of the paintings on the wall made clear that they agreed with my mother that what I had done was indeed foolish.
 After getting into my room, I threw myself on my four-poster bed.